Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What are buyer taxes in South Korea in 2026?

-The main component is acquisition tax, which varies based on property value, type, and how many homes you already own, with additional local education tax and rural development tax adding small percentages on top.
+The main component is the acquisition tax (취득세), which runs from 1% to 3% depending on the property value, type, and how many homes you already own in South Korea, plus surtaxes including local education tax (typically 0.1% to 0.4%) and special rural development tax (0.2% in some cases) that get added on top of the base acquisition tax rate.

 If you want to go into more details, we also have a page detailing all the property taxes and fees in South Korea.